 Course Substitute : Prior accounting course or Instructor permission

-An overview of accounting practices, procedures, terminology and concepts needed to understand financial statements and the use of accounting in every day financial transactions.
-For non-accountants, non-financial managers, and other individuals who have, or may have, oversight of financial affairs.
+Overview of accounting practices, procedures, terminology and concepts needed to understand financial statements and accounting in every day financial transactions.
+For non-financial individuals and those involved in oversight of financial affairs.

 Students are strongly encouraged to meet with an advisor to discuss specific career goals and recommended coursework.